Drawn to the Boro

 Each portrait measures approximately two metres by one metre.

-All sittings are now complete, and work continues in Helen’s studio ahead of the 2027 exhibition.
+All the sittings are now complete, and work continues in Helen’s studio ahead of the 2027 exhibition.

 Nominations are now closed.
 Please subscribe to the newsletter below to be updated on the project.